gsm1011/tutorials/docker/README.md

 Docker provides a solutions to continuously deploy production code in a controlled environment.

+# Prerequisites

+The following prerequisites must be met before installing docker.

+- 64-bit arch
+- Linux kernel >= 3.8
+- Have support of storage manager, including device mapper, aufs, vfs, btrfs
+- `cgroups` and `namespace` kernel features should be supported.

 # Environment configuration

 The following items need to be installed before using docker.